 The term "mackerel" refers to several different species of pelagic fish.
 Mackerels are primarily members of the Scombridae family and live near the bottom of oceans or lakes.
 These fish are blue-green in color and average 30 cm in length.

 Tuna, also known as a tunny, is a member of the Scombridae family's Thunnini tribe.
 Tuna is related to mackerels and kingfish in this family.

 Mackerel contains more calories than tuna.
-This fish contains 305 calories per 100g, whereas tuna contains 184 calories per100 g.
-Both are considered low calories food.
+This fish contains 262 calories per 100g, whereas tuna contains 184 calories per 100 g.
+Both are considered moderate-calorie foods.

-On the other hand, tuna is higher in phosphorus and lower in sodium.
-Both fishes have equal amounts of iron, magnesium, and copper.
+On the other hand, tuna is higher in phosphorus and copper and lower in sodium.

 Tuna contains four times less fat: 6.28g per 100g.